Call for a Free Quote 01733 973 038

 Best single life annuity rates

-These are the best rates for someone using £100,000 to buy an annuity – based on a single life annuity with no death benefits.
+These are the best rates for someone using £100,000 to buy a single life annuity paying a level income for life with no death benefits.

 Annual income